techiediaries/techiediaries/_posts/2017/2017-5-25-ionic-vibration-cordova-plugin.md

 ---
-layout: post
+layout: bpost
-title: "Ionic 4/Angular - Use Vibration with Cordova and Ionic Native"
+title: "Ionic 5/Angular - Use Vibration with Cordova and Ionic Native"
 image: "images/content/ionic-vibration.png"
-excerpt: " How to use vibration in Ionic 2 / Ionic 3 apps "
+excerpt: " How to use vibration in Ionic 5 apps"
+date: 2020-05-03
 tags: ionic
 ---